Tatwi/legend-of-hondo/doc/features/mod-armorUpgrade.md

 ####Armor Pieces
 - Only require one segement per piece, so each segment can be unique.
 - Biceps and bracers have low encumberance, because they aren't optional when it's possible to wear them.
-That said, Layers and Segement Enhancements will add ecumberance that can't really be experimented away, due to the way the crafting system works.
-Keeping the encumberance low is a matter of using Nightsister Shards or low encumberance Janta Hide Segement Enhancements or Nightsister (Electricity) Layers.

 ####Crafted Armor Styles
 - For the most part, all styles of armor can be used to equal effect, so you can wear the kind that you like (rather than the only kind with good stats).